agostontorok/agostontorok.github.io/games/murdermysteryultimate/index.md

 <img vertical-align="middle" height="35" src="/public/img/image1.png" width="35"/> 30-45 min
 <br>

-If you want to play, now you can try it for free:
+If you want to try it, now you can do it for free:

 [Rulebook](https://docs.google.com/document/d/1pI0rQaAWCFLeeZpal_w3okZ1vFCh-jh6nwOfnQqEJMU/pub)